alebianco/ANE-Google-Analytics/readme.md

 This is an Air native extension for Google Analytics on the iOS and Android platforms.

+# Notice

+The v0.2 version of the extension supports the new "Application" profile for Google Analytics.

+# Warning: dragons ahead

+This release is being actively developed and it's still incomplete.
+Not all the native code has been written, the flash API may change before the final release and it may crash unexpectedly.
+Use it at your own risk (and if you do, please don't open issues about it).

 # Binary files

 The _bin_ folder contains the compiled extension and the default swc, which can be used for local testing if required by your development environment (Flash Builder shouldn't need it, but other IDEs may).

 # Changelog

+**v0.2.03-dev**

+* totally rewritten Flash API
+* totally rewritten native code for Android
+* upgraded to the new Google tracker (v2.0 beta 3) to support the new "Application" analytics' profile
+* full support to the new Google tracker, including e-commerce, multiple tracker support
+* brand new demo project built specifically for mobile devices
+* still in progress:
+    * support for custom metrics and dimensions
+    * iOS support
+    * brand new demo application
+    * documentation

+**v0.1.23**

+* upgraded to AIR 3.5
+* updated Google Analytics libraries (Android 1.5.1 and iOS 1.5)
+* improved error handling
+* added account ID validation

 **v0.1.22**